 Minimizes Serious Falls

-This indicates the percentage of patients that have had a fall which resulted in serious injury.
+This is the percent of residents that sustained a fall resulting in serious injury.

 Minimizes Urinary Tract Infections